CosmWasm/book/src/basics/execute.md

 The idea of the contract will be easy - every contract admin would be eligible to call two execute messages:

-* `AddMembers` message would allow the admin to add another address to the admins list
+* `AddMembers` message would allow the admin to add another address to the admin's list
 * `Leave` would allow and admin to remove himself from the list

 Not too complicated.
 Let's go coding.
 Start with defining messages: